-Most personal injury attorneys work on what is known as a contingency fee agreement.
-A contingency fee agreement provides that the client does not have to pay legal fees until their attorney recovers money due to a successful settlement or favorable trial verdict.
+Most personal injury attorneys work on a contingency fee agreement.
+What is a contingency fee agreement?
+A contingency fee agreement that the client does not have to pay legal fees until their attorney recovers money due to a successful settlement.

-Contingency fees agreements are popular because they give those who have been injured the chance to recover damages without worrying about their attorneys fees.
+Contingency fee agreements are popular because they give those who have been suffering from injuries, the chance to recover damages.
+Without worrying about their attorney’s fees.
 Most people believe that an attorney who is working on a contingency fee agreement is more likely to work hard on their client’s behalf.
 This is because the attorney will not get paid unless his client receives their settlement.
 At Silverthorne Attorneys, we strictly work on a contingency fee basis.

 - Out-of-pocket expenses